Reflecting on Pain...

 Ideas for drawings often come from reflection on Scripture, our interior life, and/or our life experience with God.

-Usually I have a rough idea... and the image tends to slowly emerge as I begin to put pencil to paper.
-I rarely have a complete or concrete picture in my mind.
+Usually I have a rough idea... and the image slowly emerges as I begin to put pencil to paper.
+I rarely have a concrete or complete picture in my mind.
 It is fuzzy and more conceptual than visual in my mind.
-But then I interact with God, praying the idea, and the creative process begins to feel like a conversation with God.
+But then I interact with God, praying the idea, and the creative process begins to feel like a conversation.

 The Divine Hands series of drawings are meaningful to me because they depict God's presence and care of us in different contexts and through diverse emotions.

 This page is for sharing the creative process.
 The drawing above was done in October, 2023.
 I was reflecting on pain.
 Click on each box to follow the unfolding process that results in the final image.